 Social and occupational history, marital status, living conditions, financial and security concerns, and physical activity

 Typical exposure to light (sunlight and artificial) and darkness across a 24-h day

 Interview with bed partners or persons who observe the patient during sleep

 Tape recording of respiratory sounds during sleep to screen for sleep apnea

 Steps for a sleep disturbance algorithm.
 (Adapted from Gillin JC, Ancoli-Israel S, Erman M: Sleep and sleep–wake disorders.
 In: Tasman A, Kay J, Lieberman JA (eds).
 Psychiatry.
 2nd edn.
 Philadelphia: Saunders, 1996, pp. 1217–1248.)

-During the evaluation, the patient's bed partner or other informants should be included whenever ...
+During the evaluation, the patient's bed partner or other informants should be included whenever possible. ...